-Discrete organizational functions often find themselves in silos due to poor alignment and communication channels.
+Discrete organizational functions often find themselves in silos due to poor alignment, privacy team structure, and communication channels.
 The hazards of these departmental divisions become even more clear if you think about incident response.
 When you are assessing an incident to determine if it is a data breach, time is of the essence.
 The risk of incident response ownership and poor communications could mean fumbled handoffs, doing redundant work or even worse – letting incidents fall through the cracks, thinking the other department is handling the situation, or missing incidents altogether.
 That’s why incident response is a particularly fraught business process when it comes to organizational structure and poor inter-departmental coordination.
 How privacy, security, and legal departments converge and collaborate to protect data and ensure regulatory compliance could mean the difference between a strong culture of compliance and a data breach disaster.

 What can privacy, security, and legal teams do to build an effective incident response program that is consistent and is developed as a collaborative effort between their respective teams?
 Below are a few places to start.

 If you were to ask a room of privacy professionals to compare their organizational charts – where the privacy program lives within the organization, who the privacy lead reports to, and the interdependencies or nesting of the privacy department compared with security or legal departments – you would probably get as many different answers as there were people in the room.
 This is because each organization has its own unique culture and structure, and growing businesses tend to evolve their organizational structure to best fit their changing risks and needs, while accomplishing their business goals.